ClementineOldfield/barrio-rails-app/README.md

 *12. Describe your project’s models in terms of the relationships (active record associations) they have with each other.*

+For the user to address relationship, we had to decide between a 'one-to-one' relationship or a 'one-to-many' to allow for multiple users to live at the same address.
+We decided to go with a one-to-one, possibly creating duplicate addresses, to avoid any issues if/when the user decided to change their address.

 *13. Provide your database schema design.*

 *14. Provide User stories for your App.*